(Courtesy of Mark Thomas.)

 The hobby seems to have adopted the following acronyms for the three colors.

 It has been noted by several people that the pink and red color forms of the Chilean rose do not seem to blend in with the background soil, or function as camouflage.
 (See for instance the photo at the top of this page.)
-This is most curious, and these authors await an explanation.
+This is most curious, and this author awaits an explanation.
 We're not holding our breath, however.

 For a while, enthusiasts thought each color form was a different species, even calling the copper colored form G. cala, the Chilean flame tarantula.
-However, over the last several years all of the several color forms have been reported to arise from the same eggsac, strong evidence that these are all merely variants of the same species.
+However, on several occasions all of the several color forms were reported to arise from the same eggsac, strong evidence that these are all merely variants of the same species.